 This can be in the form of a brand’s blog, guest posting, writing eBooks, etc. Content topics can also be repurposed for more leverage.

 As the author of thought leadership content, you need to be strategic.
-Promote your content within your content.
-Think of guest posts linking back to an eBook or other content you’ve produced for your industry.
+Use your content to promote other content.
+Think of guest posts linking back to an eBook or other content piece you’ve produced for your industry.

 Worried you’re not a good writer?
 You can hire a ghostwriter so that you can publish content under your name.
 More businesses probably do it than you realize.